grafana/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 | 2020-01-02 03:05:00 | 47.0      | 34.0     | 68       |
 | 2020-01-02 03:06:00 | 48.0      | 31.0     | 68       |

-Use the following override rule and properties to add the **Celsius** unit option and remove the decimal place.
+Use the following override rule and properties to add the **Celsius** unit option and remove the decimal place:

 - Rule: **Fields with type**
 - Field: temperature